-Ms. Mallek asked whether there was a stream release requirement for the North Fork Rivanna WTP.

-Mr. Tungate responded that they did not have a minimum stream flow requirement.
-He stated that they were monitoring the flow and taking daily pictures.
-He stated that USGS had a gauging station upstream of the intake, which allows RWSA Water Operations staff to keep a record of the amount of water headed to the North Rivanna WTP intake on the North Fork Rivanna River.

-Mr. Tungate explained that there were five steps to a conventional surface water treatment plant.
+- Ms. Mallek asked whether there was a stream release requirement for the North Fork RivannaWTP. - 222 Mr. Tungate responded that they did not have a minimum stream flow requirement.
+He stated - that they were monitoring the flow and taking daily pictures.
+He stated that USGS had a gauging - station upstream of the intake, which allows RWSA Water Operations staff to keep a record of the amount of water headed to the North Rivanna WTP intake on the North Fork Rivanna River. - 226 - Mr. Tungate explained that there were five steps to a conventional surface water treatment plant.
 He stated the steps included coagulation, flocculation, sedimentation, filtration, and disinfection.
 He stated that the source water quality could change, especially from heavy rain or precipitation in the water shed.
-He stated that South Rivanna WTP had six sedimentation basins, and two new filters had been added to the filtration plant in the most recent water treatment plant upgrades.
+He stated that South Rivanna WTP had six sedimentation basins, and two - in the water shed.
+He stated that South Rivanna WTP had six sedimentation basins, and two new filters had been added to the filtration plant in the most recent water treatment plant - upgrades. - 233